At St George in the Pines Anglican Church Banff, we offer a welcoming atmosphere that encourages people to engage in life giving community.

 The Bishop of Calgary, the Right Reverend William Pinkham consecrated St. George's in June 1920, 31 years after the laying of the first cornerstone.
-The longest serving priest was Canon Tully Montgomery, who became rector in 1924 and with his wife Ruth served the parish for 30 years.
 St. George's church played a significant role in the development and shaping of Banff's community.
 As a place of faith, prayer, a focus for caring and fellowship, St. George-in-the-Pines offers a welcoming retreat and a place of joy and giving.

 From the beginning, the heart of St. George's has been about community, formation and mission in Christ.
 Though it's been a while since those early days, we trust that, as people connect—first to Christ, then to one another—they will experience the freedom to become fully who God created them to be.